isomerpages/ogp-poe-jinhui/index.md

   - infopic:
       title: A mediocre foodie
       id: infopic
-      description: Join in on her mediocre food adventures, ranging from cafe to comforting hawker foods.
+      description: Join in on her subpar food adventures, ranging from cafe to comforting hawker foods.
       button: Find out more
       url: /recommendations